AstroVPK/kali/README.md

 # `Kālī`
 `Kālī` is a software library to model time series data using various stochastic processes such as Continuous-time ARMA (C-ARMA) processes.
-The name of the library is taken from the This library is written in C++ and is exposed to Python using `cython` and `cffi` (deprecated).
+The name of the library is taken from the Hindu goddess Kālī, who is the goddess of time and change.
+This library is written in `c++` and is exposed to `python` using `cython` and `cffi` (deprecated).

 Version: 1.0.0